-This Agreement shall (unless extended by mutual agreement) terminate five (5) years after the date set forth above, but may be terminated earlier by either party giving thirty (30) days written notice to the other party of its intention to terminate the Agreement with respect to disclosures made thereafter.
+This Agreement shall (unless extended by mutual agreement) terminate two (2) years after the date set forth above, but may be terminated earlier by either party giving thirty (30) days written notice to the other party of its intention to terminate the Agreement with respect to disclosures made thereafter.
 Termination shall not, however, affect the rights and obligations contained herein with respect to Confidential Information disclosed hereunder prior to termination.

-This Agreement shall be construed according to the laws of the Commonwealth of Massachusetts.
-The state and federal courts in the Commonwealth of Massachusetts shall have jurisdiction over any suit or proceeding brought in connection with this Agreement.
+This Agreement shall be construed according to the laws of the State of New York.
+The state and federal courts in the State of New York shall have jurisdiction over any suit or proceeding brought in connection with this Agreement.

+9. Each party understands that the other party will endeavor to include in the information furnished hereunder materials that it believes to be reliable and relevant for the purposes of the other party’s evaluation, that no party makes any representation or warranty as to the accuracy or completeness of any information that is so provided, and that no party nor any Representative of such party shall have any liability to the other party or its Representatives resulting from the use of such information by such party or its Representatives.
+For purposes of this section 4, "information" is deemed to include all information furnished under this agreement.

+10. NOTWITHSTANDING ANYTHING ELSE TO THE CONTRARY IN THIS AGREEMENT, UNDER NO CIRCUMSTANCES SHALL EITHER PARTY BE LIABLE TO THE OTHER FOR ANY CONSEQUENTIAL, SPECIAL, PUNITIVE OR EXEMPLARY DAMAGES, INCLUDING LOSS OF PROFIT, LOST BUSINESS OR LOST OPPORTUNITY, WHETHER ARISING OUT OF THE NEGLIGENCE, BREACH OF CONTRACT OR STRICT LIABILITY OF EITHER PARTY.

 This Agreement sets forth the entire agreement and understanding between the Parties as to confidentiality and non-disclosure of Confidential Information and supersedes, cancels, and merges all agreements, negotiations, commitments, writings, and discussions between them as to the subject matter prior to the date of this Agreement.
-No chance, modification, alteration or addition to any provision hereof shall be binding unless in writing and signed by an authorized representative of both Parties.
+No change, modification, alteration or addition to any provision hereof shall be binding unless in writing and signed by an authorized representative of both Parties.

 IN WITNESS WHEREOF the parties have caused this agreement to be executed under seal by their authorized representatives.